Elo rating system: Ratings of computers

 Human–computer chess matches between 1997 (Deep Blue versus Garry Kasparov) and 2006 demonstrated that chess computers are capable of defeating even the strongest human players.
+By 2023, computers had achieved Elo ratings over 3500, based on data from chess.com and SSDF.

-However, chess engine ratings are difficult to quantify, due to variable factors such as the time control and the hardware the program runs on, and also the fact that chess is not a fair game.
+However, chess engine ratings are difficult to quantify or compare to human ratings, due to variable factors such as the time control and the hardware the program runs on, and also the fact that chess is not a fair game between first and second players.
+Published engine rating lists such as CCRL are based on engine-only games on standard hardware configurations and are not directly comparable to FIDE ratings.
+For some other ratings estimates, see Chess engine § Ratings.

 The existence and magnitude of the first-move advantage in chess becomes very important at the computer level.
 Beyond some skill threshold, an engine with White should be able to force a draw on demand from the starting position even against perfect play, simply because White begins with too big an advantage to lose compared to the small magnitude of the errors it is likely to make.
 Consequently, such an engine is more or less guaranteed to score at least 25% even against perfect play.
 Differences in skill beyond a certain point could only be picked up if one does not begin from the usual starting position, but instead chooses a starting position that is only barely not lost for one side.
 Because of these factors, ratings depend on pairings and the openings selected.
-Published engine rating lists such as CCRL are based on engine-only games on standard hardware configurations and are not directly comparable to FIDE ratings.

-For some ratings estimates, see Chess engine § Ratings.